 What is a vegan nacho cheese sauce?

-It is a dairy-free dip with a delicious cheesy flavor, creamy texture but doesn’t contain cheese.
-It is a tasty appetizer recipe to dip corn chips or vegetables.
+It’s a dairy-free dip with a delicious cheesy flavor, creamy texture that doesn’t contain cheese.
+It’s a tasty appetizer recipe to dip corn chips or vegetables.

 Vegan cheese dip are made of 5 wholesome ingredients:

 - Soaked nuts, can be either macadamia or cashews.
-This is the ingredient that create the smooth cheese-like texture.
+This is the ingredient that creates the smooth cheese-like texture.
 Note that cashews are sweeter than macadamia nuts and should be limited if you are on vegan keto diet.
-Otherwise, cashews are cheaper and a delicious healthy vegan gluten free option
+Otherwise, cashews are cheaper and a delicious healthy vegan and gluten-free option.

-- Nutritional yeast, add a cheese flavor to the dip.
-Plus, if you use a vitamin B12 fortified yeast it will help you reach your daily intake
+- Nutritional yeast, adds a cheese flavor to the dip.
+Plus, if you use a vitamin-B12-fortified yeast, it will help you reach your daily intake.

-- Red orange color vegetable, this recipe use roasted red capsicum to add color and Mexican flavor.
-You can also find recipe using steamed sweet potato puree.
-Those have a sweeter flavor and contains more carbs.
+- Red orange color vegetable, this recipe uses roasted red capsicum to add color and Mexican flavor.
+You can also find recipes that use steamed sweet potato puree.
+They have a sweeter flavor and contain more carbs.

 How to make a creamy smooth nacho sauce?

 Finally, adjust the texture with more liquid, it can be water, plant-based milk or more vegetable stock.
-We are all different when it comes to cheese sauce.
-Some people love it thick see the picture below.
+We are all different when it comes to cheese sauces.
+Some people love them thick, see the picture below.
 This is what you will get following the original recipe.
 Then, some people love a smoother, runnier sauce.
 Read the recipe instructions to learn how to adjust the amount of liquid to make a smooth dip.

-I hear you, this dip is keto friendly but you don’t eat chips on a keto diet.
+I hear you, this dip is keto-friendly but you don’t eat chips on a keto diet.
 So what can you dip into this sauce?
-First, let me tell you that YES, there is some vegan keto nacho chips recipe out there!
+First, let me tell you that yes, there are some vegan keto nacho chips recipes out there!
 You know I eat low-carb right?
-This blog is where I share my husband recipe, he eats vegan gluten-free.
-Therefore, I like to create vegan keto recipe to share together.
-On my personal blog, I share this fabulous keto vegan tortilla recipe made of chia seeds and almond meal.
+The Conscious Plant Kitchen is where I share the recipes I make for my husband, he eats vegan and mostly gluten-free.
+Therefore, I like to create vegan keto recipes we can share together.
+On my Keto site, I share this fabulous keto vegan tortilla recipe made of chia seeds and almond meal.
 Go have a look if you want to make them with this dip.